 Know-it-all or know-all is an epithet applied to any person who exhibits the belief that he or she possesses a superior intellect and wealth of knowledge, and shows a determination to demonstrate his perceived superiority at every opportunity.

-stock character, with a specific personality type.
+The whiz kid is usually a stock character, with a specific personality type.
 Traits tend to include; highly intelligent, lacking in physical strength, mentally intimidating, knowledgable and confident.[1]
 The term "whiz kid" can apply to both males and females.[2]
 They are usually characterized as wearing glasses, somewhat overdressed or touting an unusual style than the rest of the group (this may include button-up shirts, suspenders, and gelled, parted hair or other, slightly dated, wear). ...
 The whiz kid character usually takes pride in being smart, and often uses big words (sometimes to show off, or to confuse and manipulate other, less intelligent characters).
 Derogatory references may include: "geeks" or "nerds".

 A "smart alec" or "smart aleck" is a person regarded as obnoxiously self-assertive and an impudent (=insolent, impertinent) person.